Favorite Trick: Three-year-old racing season

 By the time parimutuel betting closed for the May 2, 1998, Kentucky Derby, Favorite Trick was the second choice behind the John R. Gaines colt Indian Charlie and slightly favored over the third choice, Overbrook Farm's Florida Derby winner, Cape Town.
-Starting from post position seven in the Derby, Favorite Trick moved up to fourth by the half-mile pole but fell back to wind up eighth in the fifteen-horse field behind the winning 8:1 outsider Real Quiet.
+Starting from post position seven in the Derby, Favorite Trick moved up to fourth by the half-mile (4 furlong) pole but fell back to wind up eighth in the fifteen-horse field behind the winning 8:1 outsider Real Quiet.